Tech-Mex6/100-DaysOfSwift/README.md

 Project 5 - Word Scramble: A word game that deals with anagrams.

-Project 6 - AutoLayout:
+Project 6 - AutoLayout: Modified project 2 to handle image views in both portrait and landscape mode.
+Intro to advanced auto layout.

-Project 7 - Whitehouse Petitions:
+Project 7 - Whitehouse Petitions: This project entails taking data from a website and parsing it into useful information for the user.
+Intro to JSON parsing and UITabBarController

 Project 8 - Swift Words: